 Ymer became a hero in Swedish tennis circles this week after defeating Danish player Martin Pedersen in a four-set thriller that saved Sweden from relegation.
 Better still, Sweden came back in the best of five face-off against the Danes from 0-2, and Ymer's efforts in the fifth round meant Sweden could stay in the first division of the Europe/Africa zone.

-, southern Sweden, put Ymer on the map before his tennis career had even really begun, and the Swede took it all in his stride.
+The thriller in Helsingborg, southern Sweden, put Ymer on the map before his tennis career had even really begun, and the Swede took it all in his stride.

 "It was a special feeling.
 I've had a few sleepless nights, but when I stepped out on the court I wasn't nervous at all," he told the Aftonbladet newspaper.
 "I started playing great tennis.
 I don't know where it came from, it just came.
-To knock someone out the first time I compete in the Davis Cup
+To knock someone out the first time I compete in the Davis Cup – it's mad."

 Ymer became the youngest Swede to take the court in the Davis Cup since Mats Wilander's debut in 1981.